alleboudy/detectozord/README.md

 ![El Detectozord](https://github.com/alleboudy/pointnet/blob/master/doc/eldetectozord.png?raw=true "El detectoZord")

-## This repository is a toolbox for using pcl and tensorflow in computer vision(Apologies for the experimental code)
+## This repository is a sandbox for using pcl and tensorflow in computer vision (Apologies for the experimental code)
-### "Segmentation" is a pipeline that utilizes pcl to grab 3d pointcloud from a depth sensor, apply SAC segmentation to remove large flat surfaces, exctract candidate instances from the scene via pcl euclidean cluster extraction, classify them using pointnet into predefined set of objects then estimate their poses through pcl SampleConsensusPrerejective
+#### "Segmentation" is a pipeline that utilizes pcl to grab 3d pointclouds from a depth sensor, apply SAC segmentation to remove large flat surfaces, exctract candidate instances from the scene via pcl euclidean cluster extraction, classify them using pointnet into predefined set of objects then estimate their poses through pcl SampleConsensusPrerejective

-### running segmentation requires first clone the pointnet forked repository "please read down for more info" into segmentation/data/pointnet and  running the flask classification server onlineClassify.py
-## prerequisites used:
+## Packages used:
 ```
 python 3.5 x64